freego/spree_feeds/README.md

 SpreeFeeds
 ==========

-Provide feeds for Google Shopping.
+Export feeds from Spree to:
+- Google Shopping
+- Trovaprezzi

 Installation
 ------------